abisummers/abisummers.github.io/src/content/guide/montmartre.md

 languages: ["en"]
 language: "en"
 title: Exploring Montmartre
 description: What makes Montmartre notable?
-A brief overview of the history and some notable places
+A brief overview of the history and a self guided walking tour
 themes: ["tour"]
 publishedDate: 2024-11-22
 locations: [